reactive-python/reactpy/docs/source/adding-interactivity/dangers-of-mutability/index.rst

             s & values

 To remove items from sets you can use the various binary operators or their associated methods to return new sets without mutating them.
-As before when :ref:`adding items to sets` you need to avoid using the inline assignment operators since that will (counterintuitively) mutate the original set rather than given you a new one:
+As before when :ref:`adding set items` you need to avoid using the inline assignment operators since that will (counterintuitively) mutate the original set rather than given you a new one:

 .. idom:: _examples/set_remove